EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.match_scale_rot_shift

-Affine transformation matching of the coordinate systems of two catalogs Package: imUtil.patternMatch Description: Given two catalogs that coordinadte systems are related by flip, scale, rotation and shift, search the the approximate
+Affine transformation matching of the coordinate systems of two catalogs Package: imUtil.patternMatch Description: Given two catalogs that coordinadte systems are related by flip, scale, rotation and shift, search the the approximate affine transformation